All Products

 Purchase

-You must purchase a certificate before you can use a certificate.
-You can purchase a certificate by binding a domain name or purchasing a quota for SSL certificates.
+You must purchase a certificate before you can use it.
+You can purchase a certificate by entering a domain name or by specifying a quantity.
 When you purchase a certificate, you must select a reliable certificate authority (CA), such as DigiCert, GlobalSign, or GeoTrust.
 CAs provide various types of certificates, including single-domain, wildcard, and multi-domain certificates.
-You must select a certificate type that best suits the business and security requirements of your website.
-For more information about how to purchase a quota for SSL certificates, see Purchase a quota for SSL certificates.
+You must select a certificate type based on the business and security requirements of your website.
+For more information about how to purchase certificates, see Purchase an official certificate.

 Application